AvaloniaUI/avalonia-docs/docs/reference/controls/listbox.md

 ## Example

-This simple example has the `Items` property set to an array in the C# code-behind.
+This simple example has the `ItemsSource` property set to an array in the C# code-behind.

 ```xml
 <StackPanel Margin="20">